-You can use a Wake-on-LAN (WOL) function to turn on a unit (normally a stationary PC) connected to the network.
-The WOL standard gives you two ways to wake the computer: magic packet or pattern match.
+You can use a Wake-on-LAN (WOL) function to turn on a unit (Usually a stationary PC) connected to the network.
+The WOL standard gives you two ways to wake the computer: Magic packet or pattern match.
 Check that the NIC (Network Interface Card) and the method you want to use to wake the computer are compatible.

 Find your network interface card and right click and select "properties".